keejelo/EasyDialogBox/README.md

 <br />

 ## How to use?
-Documentation, live examples:
+Documentation and live examples: https://keejelo.github.io/EasyDialogBox/documentation.html
-https://keejelo.github.io/EasyDialogBox/documentation.html

-A very basic and simple example to create and show a dialogbox:
+Below shows a very basic and simple example to create and show a dialogbox:
 <pre>let myBox = EasyDialogBox.create('myId', 'dlg', 'My title', '&lt;p&gt;Hello there!&lt;/p&gt;');
 myBox.show();</pre>